gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  SendVerificationLinkMobileRequestSchema | "Request body"

-Used to send verification link to a mobile number
+Use this API to send a verification link to a mobile number

 *Success Response:*

+Success.
+Check the example shown below or refer `SendMobileVerifyLinkSuccess` for more details.

 Schema: `SendMobileVerifyLinkSuccess`